HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 Although every theme operates differently, the general principles shown here tend to apply to most remote themes.
 However, you will generally have to play around with the settings to get the theme to work the way you want.
 Before you commit to a theme and putting a lot of work into creating content for it, you should make sure that you can get its important features to work.
 If you can't figure out how to get them to work, you may want to change themes.

-One annoying aspect of the approach taken here was that we only downloaded the files that were needed to override the theme settings.
+One annoying aspect of the approach taken here was that we had to download each of the individual files that were needed to override the theme settings.
 It is possible to take the "nuclear option" and just download the entire theme locally on your computer.
-The advantage is that you will have every file that you need.
-One disadvangage is that there will be a lot of unnecessary files that will make it difficult to navigate around and change only the relevant files.
-Another disadvantage is that if the theme developer fixes bugs or improves the theme, you won't get the changes because you are overriding every file that the developer might change.
+The advantage is that you will have every file that you need locally without having to download them one-by-one.
+One disadvangage is that there will be a lot of unnecessary files that will make it difficult to navigate around to find and change only the relevant files.
+Another disadvantage is that if the theme developer fixes bugs or improves the theme, you won't get the changes because you are overriding every file that the developer might change with the ones you include in the website repo.
 That might be a good thing if you like the theme the way it is and don't want it to change, but it prevents improvements.

 To download the entire theme, first fork the repository to your account using the `Fork` button at the upper right of the theme's GitHub repository.
-Navigate to the fork on your account and change its settings to have a GitHub Pages website.
+Navigate to where the repository is forked on your account and change its settings to make it a GitHub Pages website.
 You can then clone the fork to your local drive, modify the files on your computer using a code editor, and push the changes to GitHub.
 (For more information on forking repositories, see [this page](https://heardlibrary.github.io/digital-scholarship/manage/control/github/fork/).)

 # Changing the styling of a remote theme